-While the birth of a baby is always a joyous occasion, problems between the mother and father can have long lasting ramifications.
-For unmarried mothers, establishing paternity is often the first step to getting the help and support they need to provide for their child.
+While the birth of a baby is always a joyous occasion, problems between the mother and father can have long-lasting ramifications.
+For unmarried mothers, establishing paternity is often the first step to getting the help and support they need to provide for their children.

 At the Women’s Divorce & Family Law Group, our Chicago family law attorneys understand how emotionally draining these situations can be for the mother, particularly if the child’s father refuses to accept legal responsibility.
 We provide the caring, experienced legal representation you need during this time, to ensure both the rights and interests of you and your child are protected.

 In the state of Illinois, if parents are unmarried, the child’s father is considered the ‘alleged father’ until proven otherwise.
 Paternity must be established for the father to have any legal rights or to have his name listed on the birth certificate.

 Even in cases in which the mother desires no further contact, the Illinois Department of Healthcare and Family Services (HFS) advises that establishing paternity is important in terms of family health history and medical information, as well as gaining access to financial and medical benefits, including child support, veterans benefits, and social security.
 In Illinois, there are three ways to establish paternity:

 While these tests are not one hundred percent accurate, paternity will be assumed by the court, provided the test and other evidence reveal at least a 99.9 percent probability.
 Once paternity is established, the father’s name may then be added to the birth certificate through the Illinois Department of Public Health.